 Dr. Steven Klumb is a foot and ankle reconstructive surgeon at United Regional.
 He evaluates foot and ankle trauma and sports injuries, determining whether the condition requires surgical intervention, physical therapy, or another form of medical management.

 Dr. Klumb graduated from Purdue University in Indiana and obtained his medical degree at Ohio College of Podiatric Medicine in Cleveland, Ohio.
 He completed his residency at the University Hospital Richmond Medical Center and trained at the Cleveland Clinic.
-He is certified by the American Board of Podiatric Medicine and qualified by the American Board of Foot and Ankle Surgery.
+He is double board certified by the American Board of Foot and Ankle Surgery and the American Board of Podiatric Medicine.
+He is a Fellow in the American College of Foot and Ankle Surgeons.

 In addition to evaluating foot and ankle injuries and determining the type of treatment required, Dr. Klumb also specializes in wound care and diabetic limb salvage.
 Conditions such as bunions, hammer toes, ingrown toenails, and ulcers are also common conditions he evaluates and treats.
 He knew orthopedics was the route he wanted to pursue after witnessing a loved one suffer from the physical effects of diabetes.
 He holds vast knowledge in the areas of diabetes and peripheral vascular disease, and works with expeditious pursuit to help patients return to their quality of living.